 When a dreaded or hated event occurs, the amygdala reacts instantaneously and transmits the alert signal to all other parts of the brain.
 In response to a visual or auditory stimulus, the thalamus is the first to process this.

-Afterwards, it sends the information to the neocortex (cerebral area of vision or hearing) which will be able to interpret the information, and decide what to do.
+Afterward, it sends the information to the neocortex (cerebral area of vision or hearing) which will be able to interpret the information and decide what to do.
 Later still, it transmits, if necessary, part of the information to the amygdala, therefore, to the control center of our emotions.

 But the main discovery has been to see that the thalamus also transmits the information directly to the amygdala at the same time that it sends it to the neocortex and that the route is twice as short between the thalamus and the amygdala, in other words, the amygdala receives the information before it has been interpreted!